dbrevesf/dbrevesf.github.io/_posts/2018-08-08-section5-oop.md

 Yes, it's just a shallow explanation about it and still very complicated.
 But, let's see what the Python Guru Tim Peters said about metaclasses:

 "Metaclasses are deeper magic that 99% of users should never worry about.
 If you wonder whether you need them, you don't (the people who actually need them know with certainty that they need them, and don't need an explanation about why)"

+I hope it will be helpful to you and if there's any questions or something else, please, feel free to contact me.

+*Forte Abraço*